 - Vodafone: Gold numbers cost up to $275 and can be heavily customised, including up to five digits in a row, and many pair/triplet configurations can be added, too.

-- Telstra: Gold numbers cost up to $400 and usually consist of up to six repeat digits e.g. 0409 999 999, or six digits in sequenece e.g. 234 567.
+- Telstra: Gold numbers cost up to $400 and usually consist of up to six repeat digits e.g. 999 999, or six digits in sequence e.g. 234 567.
 An ongoing monthly fee to keep the number may also apply.

 As you can see, the three big telcos tend to charge quite a bit for a gold phone number, but to some this may be worth it.
-Optus is the cheapest, but Telstra tends to allow for the most customisation, while Vodafone sits somewhere in the middle.
+Optus may be the cheapest currently, but Telstra tends to allow for the most customisation, while Vodafone sits somewhere in the middle.

 Which providers allow me to choose my own phone number?